 Sadly, my site was recently hacked and some content was lost as a result (mostly from the third and final year resources).
-I’ve restored it to a previous version and have started to rebuilt it.
-Please be patient – if there is anything you urgently need that is not working yet – please e-mail me and I’ll try to help.
+I’ve restored it to a previous version and have started to rebuild it.
+Please be patient – if there is anything you urgently need that is not working yet – please e-mail me (drchristianeriedinger (at) googlemail (dot) com) and I’ll try to help.
 In the meantime, you can find a lot of the content on www.slideshare.net/shalaree (including final year stuff)

 - 1st year – DONE!

 - Year 2 – under (re-)construction: only pathology download file still outstanding

 - Year 3 – under (re-)construction: embeds and download files still to be done